museomix/museomix.org/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 * Inline image handling shortcode with image attributes Example:[WPIMPINLINE:greensroad.jpg|width='150'|height='80'|alt='post_title_redtree']
 * Fixed user reported Warnings and Bugs
 * Any delimiter support for csv export
+* Create Add Custom Field for any csv header on the fly in mapping

 Note: Now you can import no. of images in in-line post content as image shortcodes using advanced media handling option as zip files.